signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/factor-analysis/factor-analysis-intro.md

 Part 3: Oblique factor analysis:
 --------------------------------

-In the last factor analysis exercise, we were using a type of factor analysis which is analogous to PCA in assuming the factors to be orthogonal (perpendicular).
-Here we explore oblique factor analysis, which allows for correlated factors.
+In the last factor analysis exercise, we were using a type of factor analysis which is analogous to PCA in assuming the factors to be orthogonal (perpendicular) by specifying `rotate="varimax"`.
+This was appropriate for our analysis because `X`, `Y`, and `Z` were all uncorrelated with each other.
+Here, we explore *oblique* factor analysis which allows for correlated factors by considering a new latent variable which *is* correlated with both `X` and `Y`.

 * Set `W = 0.5*X + Y`.